EventStore/EventStore/docs/server/quick-start/upgrade-guide.md

 #### External TCP API removed

 The external TCP API was removed in 24.2.0.
-This affects external clients using the TCP API and configurations related to it.
+This affects external clients using the TCP API and its related configurations.

 ::: tip
 EventStoreDB 24.10 includes [a plugin](../configuration/networking.md#external-tcp) that enables the TCP client protocol.
 This plugin can only be used with a [license](../quick-start/installation.md#license-keys)